ncsa/Sentieon_DNASeq_Benchmarking/README.md

 # Sentieon_DNASeq_Benchmarking

 This repository contains an example script used for benchmarking.
-Paths and other system-specific information have been removed.
+Full paths and other system-specific information have been removed.

 This code derives from the sample DNASeq script Sentieon provides.
 Alterations include the addition of a separate timelog that measured the start and end of each tool.
 For some runs, we also included calls to our in-house memory profiler.